luvit/luv/docs.md

 ### `uv.loop_close()`

 Closes all internal loop resources.
+In normal execution, the loop will automatically be closed when it is garbage collected by Lua, so it is not necessary to explicitly call `loop_close`.
 This function must only be called once the loop has finished its execution or it will raise a UV_EBUSY error.

 ### `uv.run([mode])`